TAX ASSISTANCE FOR FOREIGN STUDENTS

 What documents are required for the service?

-We need to see your Social Security card, passport, wages (W-2 or 1099), and routing number/account number/checking or savings for direct deposit.
+We need to see your Social Security card, passport, wages (W-2 or 1099), and routing number & checking/savings account number for direct deposit.
 Other documents, such as investment interest may be needed as well.

 Do you hold on to any of my original documents?